zeromq/czmq/README.md

     //  gets a SIGTERM signal.
     extern int zctx_interrupted;

-This class is an example of how to create a thread-safe object using ØMQ.
-Actually it's a little more work than it sounded at first.
-Let's start by agreeing on the problem here.
-We have a context wrapper, zctx, which does some neat work for us such as managing sockets automatically so we can just shut down without having to manually close each and every damn socket.
-All good, until we need to build a multithreaded application.
-Which is about 80% of interesting ØMQ applications.
-It is not safe to share a single object from multiple threads.
-They'll try to mess with the data structures concurrently, and it'll break nastily.

-OK, the classic solution would be exclusion using semaphores, critical sections, etc. We're ØMQ fanatics so that's not even an option.
-Instead, we want to eat our own dogfood and do this using ØMQ.

-The basic concept, which you'll see in this class, is that the real work is not done by the object we own, but by a separate object, running in its own thread.
-I call this the "agent".
-This is a nice pattern, and we see it in a few places, such as the flcliapi example from the Guide.

-The slight difficulty here is bootstrapping.
-We have a separate agent thread, which we talk to over inproc, and which manages our context and sockets.
-This is problem number one, I'll get to problem two in a sec.

-Part of zctx's magic is delaying the zmq_init call until it's really needed.
-This lets us first configure iothreads if needed.
-It's the agent that will create the ØMQ context by calling zmq_init.
-However we need sockets to talk to the agent.
-Solution: use two contexts, one for the pipes to/from the agent, and one for the application itself.
-Not many ØMQ applications create multiple contexts, but it's a valid and useful technique.

-So we create a private context, two sockets, and then we pass one of those sockets to the agent.
-We can then talk to the agent by sending simple commands like IOTHREADS=100, SOCKET, CLOSE=0xff33344, and TERMINATE.
-BTW, do not set IOTHREADS to 100, that is insane.
-Anything above 1 is actually insane unless you know what you're doing.

-Next problem is when our application needs child threads.
+One problem is when our application needs child threads.
 If we simply use pthreads_create() we're faced with several issues.
 First, it's not portable to legacy OSes like win32.
 Second, how can a child thread get access to our zctx object?
 If we just pass it around, we'll end up sharing the pipe socket (which we use to talk to the agent) between threads, and that will then crash ØMQ.
 Sockets cannot be used from more than one thread at a time.

 So each child thread needs its own pipe to the agent.
 For the agent, this is fine, it can talk to a million threads.
 But how do we create those pipes in the child thread?
 We can't, not without help from the main thread.
 The solution is to wrap thread creation, like we wrap socket creation.
 To create a new thread, the app calls zctx_thread_new()